Modeling the spatial growth of cities: Empirical results and stylized facts

 The analysis shows that sprawl began well before the widespread adoption of the automobile, with early signs of suburban-style development emerging in the 1920s and accelerating after 1950.
 The peak of sprawl, in terms of newly constructed streets, occurred around 1994, when the average degree reached a minimum ($\approx 2.60$).
 Since then, new developments have become more connected and grid-like, reaching $\approx 2.83$ by 2012.
 This turnaround suggests a potential shift in planning priorities and development norms, even in the absence of coordinated national policy.

 Spatial analysis further reveals strong regional variation.
-Older, gridded cities such as New York, San Francisco, and Denver have maintained relatively high connectivity, while sprawling cities including Atlanta, Charlotte, and many Sunbelt metros have continued to expand disconnected networks.
-In contrast, regions such as Dallas--Fort Worth and parts of the Pacific Northwest have shown notable increases in connectivity, likely influenced by local policies promoting grid layouts and New Urbanist principles.
+Older, gridded cities such as New York, San Francisco, and Denver have maintained relatively high connectivity, while sprawling cities including Atlanta, Charlotte, and many Sunbelt metros have continued to expand disconnected networks -- see Fig.~\ref{fig:centuryurbansprawl}B) for illustrations of such street networks.
+In contrast, regions such as Dallas--Fort Worth and parts of the Pacific Northwest have shown notable increases in connectivity, likely influenced by local policies promoting grid layouts and New Urbanist principles -- a movement born in the 80s in the United States whose emphasis on walkable neighborhoods, mixed-use development, and human-scale streetscapes encourages denser, more interconnected urban forms (see~\cite{anderson2017,garde2020} for discussions on the New Urbanist movement).

-A key insight of the study is the persistence of sprawl: areas that initially developed with low-connectivity networks tend to preserve those patterns over time.
+A key insight of the study~\cite{barringtonleigh2015} is the persistence of sprawl: areas that initially developed with low-connectivity networks tend to preserve those patterns over time.
 This path dependence reflects both physical constraints (e.g., the difficulty of retrofitting culs-de-sac) and institutional inertia, as well as market dynamics.
 Even over multiple decades, relative rankings in sprawl levels between cities remain largely unchanged.

 The study also emphasizes the policy implications of these findings.
 While the reversal in street-network sprawl is modest in scale, it could have significant long-term consequences due to the quasi-permanence of the built environment.
 The authors argue that recent policy changes---such as the adoption of connectivity standards and grid-oriented development codes---may already be influencing the trajectory of suburban growth.
-Because street patterns are highly persistent and shape transportation emissions for decades, they conclude that urban form should be a central component of climate and sustainability strategies.
+Because street patterns are highly persistent and shape transportation emissions for decades, they conclude that urban form should be a central component of development strategies.